50 Powerful Photos That Prove the Earth Still Needs Our Help

 The Australian bushfires presented a truly shocking reckoning, highlighting all we have to lose and just how quickly it can be taken away.
 But Australia, with its kangaroos, koalas, and so many other unique species that are now at risk, is not alone in this battle.
 Climate change affects creatures on every continent, and they are are also in need of our care and attention, including giant pandas, African elephants, and green sea turtles, the WWF reports.
 By the way, this is how many elephants are left in the world.

 Starving polar bears turning up in Alaskan towns to eat the trash.
 Coyotes, with no homes left to go to, infiltrating the streets of Chicago, New York, and Los Angeles, as Pop Science reports.
 Black bear cubs, like the one pictured here, seeking refuge in Philadelphia.
 Climate change is depriving wildlife of their food sources, and humans are taking their habitats away, too.
 The important thing to remember: They’re not the invaders; we are.

 Threats to the Galapagos Islands

 One of the weirdest, most wonderful places on earth is not immune to the problems that plague the rest of us.
 Once pristine, the string of islands off the coast of Ecuador is floundering under the weight of invasive species, out-of-control tourism, and extreme weather events, according to the Galapagos Islands blog.
 Rats, goats, and wild dogs that have been introduced to the area are roaming free; human populations have exploded, bringing stressors to the delicate ecosystem; and rising water temperatures are negatively affecting local species.
-In case you were wondering, this is the right way to travel, according to environmental experts.

 Too much meat